-10. Demonstrate effective communication skills (oral and/or written) all L6 O modules Hons degree Non-Hons degree 11.
-Design and implement a range of solutions that meet a creative brief for a specific marketing or PR situation BMGT3010 BMGT3020 BMGT2011 BMGT2000 Hons degree Non-Hons degree 12.
-Demonstrate knowledge and understanding of the concepts and process of marketing research BMGT2002 Hons degree Non-Hons degree 13.
-Utilise a variety of media including information technology, to convey ideas and arguments effectively to a range of audiences, and demonstrate the ability to write, discuss and present arguments and ideas using appropriate academic conventions. all L6 O modules Hons degree Non-Hons degree
+10. Demonstrate effective communication skills (oral and/or written) all L6 O modules 11.
+Design and implement a range of solutions that meet a creative brief for a specific marketing or PR situation BMGT3010 BMGT3020 BMGT2011 BMGT2000 12.
+Demonstrate knowledge and understanding of the concepts and process of marketing research BMGT2002 13.
+Utilise a variety of media including information technology, to convey ideas and arguments effectively to a range of audiences, and demonstrate the ability to write, discuss and present arguments and ideas using appropriate academic conventions. all L6 O modules